Project-Haystack/xeto/src/xeto/doc.xeto/Specs.md

 # Representation

 Specs are modeled as dict data just like [instance data](Instances.md).
-They following tags are defined by Xeto itself and may not be used as metadata tags:
+The following tags are defined by Xeto itself and may not be used as metadata tags:

   - 'id': a Ref which is the spec qname